-The narcissist took no notice of the doctor’s recommendations, instead, they asked me to sign the house and all bills into their names, those bills the narcissist couldn’t afford to pay, as apparently, that would help me to recover, they also told anyone and everyone just his depressed I was.
+The narcissist took no notice of the doctor’s recommendations, instead, they asked me to sign the house and all bills into their names, those bills the narcissist couldn’t afford to pay, as apparently, that would help me to recover, they also told anyone and everyone that would listen just how depressed I was.

-The house id got for my three older boys, my instinct was screaming at me not to sign it over, throw away those tablets and get better, which I slowly did, I do not regret that time or even dislike the narcissist for it, as it taught me, no matter how low you feel, you can always climb back up, you just have to keep putting one foot in front of the other and keep going, it is incredibly hard, it’s also possible.
+The house I had got to put a roof over the heads of my three older boys, my instinct was screaming at me not to sign it over, throw away those tablets and get better, which I slowly did, I do not regret that time or even dislike the narcissist for it, as it taught me, no matter how low you feel, you can always climb back up, you just have to keep putting one foot in front of the other and keep going, it is incredibly hard, it’s also possible.

-The narcissist wanted all the attention from others for putting up with me, trying to cut everybody away from me, when I didn’t sign the house over I got.
-They just keep turning it around onto you.
-“There’s no helping some people.”
-And of course a two-week silent treatment, more resentment of me spending time with those trying to help, and getting me to doubt those close to me so I didn’t turn to them by telling me.
+The narcissist wanted all the attention from others for putting up with me, trying to cut everybody away from me, when I didn’t sign the house over I got from the narcissist “There’s no helping some people.”
+And of course a two-week silent treatment, with a disappearing act from them, more resentment of me spending time with those trying to help, and getting me to doubt those close to me so I didn’t turn to them by telling me.
 “They talk about you behind your back.”
 “They think you’re crazy.”
-I’ve spoken to them, they believe you have PND and need to let me help you.”
+I’ve spoken to them, they believe you have PND and you need to let me help you.”